emkayDauda/Sprint-Challenge-React-Wars/README.md

 - [ ] What does it mean to _think_ in react?

+Answer: Thinking in react means to view whole User interfaces as being made up of smaller components which are then put together to form the whole thing.
+In effect, breaking down large UI into smaller components.

 - [ ] Describe state.

 - [ ] Describe props.